Robert Flemyng: Personal life

 Flemyng married Carmen Martha Sugars in November 1939; by this time, she had switched from acting into theatrical décor, joining the design team Motley.
-The couple had one daughter.
-According to a 2003 biography of Alec Guinness, Flemyng, though a devoted family man, was essentially gay, and fell in love in middle age with a younger man, suffering emotional distress that affected his health.
-The marriage survived, lasting until Carmen Flemyng's death in 1994.
+The couple had one daughter and they remained married until Carmen’s death in 1994.
+In 2003, years after Flemyng’s death, one writer claimed that he was homosexual.
 Flemyng suffered a stroke in April 1995, and died on 22 May, aged 83.
 In its obituary, The Stage called him "one of this country's most distinguished and respected performers, the last of the great matinee idols".